An American Girl: McKenna Shoots for the Stars: Plot

-After practice, McKenna has a family dinner at home with her parents and two sisters.
-Mr. and Mrs. Brooks then inform her that her teacher Mr. Wu e-mailed them saying McKenna's grades are slipping.
-He recommends she get a reading tutor from the middle school.
-McKenna's parents believe that she's spending too much time on gymnastics and not enough time on school.
-McKenna refuses and promises to bring her grades up as there's going to be a science quiz the next day.
+After practice, McKenna learns from her parents that her grades are slipping and Mr. Wu, her teacher, recommends she get a middle school reading tutor.
+McKenna's parents believe that she's spending too much time on gymnastics and not enough on school.
+McKenna refuses a tutor and promises to bring her grades up as there's going to be a science quiz the next day.
 She starts to read the science book, but doesn't understand it and quits.

-The next day at school McKenna struggles during the quiz and ends up cheating off of Sierra's paper.
-McKenna gets caught by Mr. Wu. and is given a zero.
-McKenna's parents then give her an ultamatium to either meet with the tutor or quit gymnastics, making her reluctantly agree to the former.
+The next day at school, McKenna struggles during the quiz and ends up cheating off of Sierra's paper, but gets caught by Mr. Wu and is given a zero.
+McKenna's parents then give her an ultimatum to either meet with a tutor or quit gymnastics.
 The next day, McKenna meets her tutor Josie Myers, who uses a wheelchair, at the school's library.
 McKenna hides from Sierra to avoid embarrassment.
-After showing little progress, Josie suggests McKenna read "baby books", making her angry.
-She storms out of the library and asks Mr. Wu to find her a new tutor.
-She tries three different tutors who won't work for her and decides to go back to Josie.
+After showing little progress in reading comprehension, McKenna is angry when Josie tries to make her read "baby books".
+She asks Mr. Wu to find her a new tutor.
+McKenna tries three different tutors who won't work for her, and Mr. Wu makes her go back to Josie.

 At a presentation run, the Shooting Stars gymnastics team perform for the parents.
-Toulane and Sierra perform their floor routines well.
-McKenna performs her beam routine and disobeys her coach, but falls and breaks her ankle.
-McKenna is ruled out for 8 weeks but can do exercises that don't involve her broken foot in 2 weeks.
-Her parents say this gives her an opportunity to focus on her schoolwork but she gets angry saying her parents are glad this happened.
+McKenna performs her beam routine and disobeys her coach by doing the back handsprings, but falls and breaks her ankle.
+McKenna is ruled out for eight weeks but is allowed to do exercises that don't involve her foot two weeks later.
+Her parents suggest this gives her an opportunity to focus on her schoolwork, but McKenna gets upset and fears giving up her dream to make the team.